nullpomino/nullpomino/readme_en.txt

 Q: I'm trying to run SDL version on 64bit systems but doesn't work.
 A: Give up!
 The SDL library for Java is already abandoned years ago, thus does not support 64bit at all.

+Q: My netplay rankings and single-player-records are not saved.
+Why?
+A: Your record will not be saved if you don't use tripcode in your name.
+   To add tripcode to your name, add a sharp (#) and password. (ex. entering "ABCDEF#nullpomino" to the nickname field will be "ABCDEF !gN6kJVofq6")

 10. Credits/Thanks